 The school is obliged to report on a child’s attendance.

-The names and addresses and a contact number provided by families are shared with the Parents’ Committee.
+The names and addresses, a contact number and e-mail address provided by families are shared with the Parents’ Committee.

 The Department of Education has introduced POD – Primary on-line Database.
 Schools have been asked to provide the information to the Department to populate this database.
 Some of the information requested is considered sensitive under data protection and may only be shared with permission from the parents/guardians.

 At the end of 6th class, pupils transfer to secondary schools.
 The majority of our pupils attend Loreto, Presentation Secondary, High School, Clonmel and Rockwell.
 We facilitate this transfer by sharing the information that comes to the school regarding application dates, open days etc.